FreeRTOS/iot-reference-stm32u5/README.md

 The board also comes with 512-Mbit octal-SPI Flash memory, 64-Mbit octal-SPI PSRAM, 256-Kbit I2C EEPROM, as well as ARDUINO Uno V3, STMod+, and Pmod expansion connectors, plus an expansion connector for a camera module, and STLink-V3E embedded debugger.

-The following project folder consists of a **Non Trust Zone version(b_u585i_iot02a_ntz)** of the project and **Tfm enabled version(b_u585i_iot02a_tfm)** of the project.
-The following shows the steps to follow for connecting the secure project to AWS and doing an OTA(Over the Air) Update and also connecting the non secure project to AWS.

-The demo connects to AWS IoT over Wi-Fi.
-It then uses the coreMQTT-Agent library to enable multiple concurrent tasks to share the connection.
-Those tasks publish sensor data, and demonstrate use of the Device Shadow and Device Defender AWS IoT services.
-There are two projects included, with and without Trusted Firmware-M(https://www.trustedfirmware.org/projects/tf-m/) enabled.
+The following project folder consists of a **Non-TrustZone version(b_u585i_iot02a_ntz)** of the project and **TF-M enabled version(b_u585i_iot02a_tfm)** of the project.
+The following shows the steps to connect the STM32U585 IoT Discovery kit to AWS IoT core and utilize the FreeRTOS OTA Update service.
+The demo connects to AWS IoT using the WiFi module.
+It then uses the coreMQTT-Agent library to enable multiple concurrent tasks to share a single MQTT connection.
+These tasks publish sensor data, and demonstrate use of the Device Shadow and Device Defender AWS IoT services.

 ## Hardware Description